education.vic.gov.au

 10. Assessing compliance with the Curriculum and Student Learning Minimum Standard and department policy requirements

-The school’s compliance with the Curriculum and Student Learning Minimum Standard for school registration and department policy requirements relating to mobile phones and Holocaust education are assessed through the review.
+The school’s compliance with the Curriculum and Student Learning Minimum Standard for school registration and department policy requirements relating to mobile phones, Holocaust education and consent education are assessed through the review.

 The Operational Policy, School Engagement and Compliance Division (OPSEC) works with schools to assess compliance with the broader Minimum Standards (including the Child Safe Standards) for school registration.
 OPSEC will contact principals to schedule the Minimum Standards compliance assessment, which usually occurs 1-2 terms before the school review.
 For more information, refer to Minimum Standards and School Registration.